 New Defenses and the New World Order

 Jo Ann now asserts that the teens involved all had “New World Order” ties in their families.
 (Knights of the Cold War, Aug.
 15, 2017.)
 Nothing about their lives substantiates this claim.
 Crossan Hoover, for instance, had deep problems that had nothing to do with a larger conspiracy.
 He had been abandoned by his father and was always in trouble.
 He dropped out of school, moved in with a friend, and started working for Mark.
-(California Magazine, “Medieval Murder in Marin.”)
+(California Magazine, “Pendragon Chronicles.”)
 The only thing tying these teens together to be involved in the crime was Mark.

 Mark originally stated that at on the night of the crime he was meeting with “kids from Novato.”
-Jo Ann Richards and Kerry Cassidy maintain that Mark was off-planet at the time of the crime.
+Jo Ann Richards and Kerry Kerry Cassidy maintain that Mark was off-planet at the time of the crime.
 Mark has stated that he had recently returned from fighting aliens in the Falklands and was having dinner with his parents.
 (10th Inteview.).
-The inconsistent claims, including those in the same article, hardly benefits Mark.
+The inconsistent claims, including those in the same article, are far from total recall and hardly benefits Mark.

 Richards is said to be a political prisoner who was framed to keep him quiet or to prevent him from fighting against the New World Order.
 It is surprising how much Mark appears to be tied to the people he claims to fight.
 For instance, Mark maintains that he continues to have high level contacts and reports to a secret part of the military (Cassidy, 10th Interview.)
 Jo Ann states that even from prison Mark is on the highest levels of the Republican National Committee.
 (Super Soldier interview, Nov.
 2018.)
 If the Secret Space Program did not want Mark to resign and participated in framing Mark to keep him quiet, it clearly has not worked.